-Written by Tim Black Monday, 12 March 2007 13:28 works Good Personal devotion News or political events or topics Insofar as the first six items are part of the whole counsel of scripture, and especially of the gospel, they each should be emphasized.
+Written by Tim Black Monday, 12 March 2007 13:28 - Last Updated Saturday, 09 October 2010 11:22 Good works Personal devotion News or political events or topics Insofar as the first six items are part of the whole counsel of scripture, and especially of the gospel, they each should be emphasized.
 The last item should only be mentioned as an illustration or application of the passage.
 Hobby horses don't belong in the pulpit.
 Are there any issues (church, social, political, or whatever) that are of particular importance or interest to you?

 If the concern of this question is to discover whether I would allow the ministry of the word of God to be subordinated to any church, social, or political agenda, the answer is no, I would not.
 I will oppose church politics of a partisan nature, and social and political agendas in the church.
-If the guestion is seeking to discover whether I would be willing for the church to encourage members in their function as salt and light in the world to help at an organization like a crisis pregnancy center that presents the gospel while providing practical help to unwed mothers, the answer is yes!
+If the question is seeking to discover whether I would be willing for the church to encourage members in their function as salt and light in the world to help at an organization like a crisis pregnancy center that presents the gospel while providing practical help to unwed mothers, the answer is yes!

-there any ministries, programs, or activities that you consider to neutral towards programs aimed at the following groups.
+Are there any ministries, programs, or activities that you consider to be imperative in the life of the congregation?
+Please indicate whether you are strongly in favor of, opposed to, or neutral towards programs aimed at the following groups.